How to design effective sales compensation and sales commission plans.

 Paying commission against orders causes staff to move quickly on to their next opportunity and reduces their interest in delivery and implementation.

-Deferring payment until the customer pays disconnects success from the reward, devaluing the sales commission scheme.
+Deferring payment until the customer pays, disconnects success from the reward, devaluing the commission scheme.

 With some schemes, the commission associated with a sale may not be paid for six months or more.
 In my early days at Sun Microsystems, many of us spent a disproportionate amount of time checking indecipherable commission statements and querying pay cheques.
 We also became involved in debt collection.
 As you might expect, such circumstances work against the purpose of sales commission plans.
 Happily, for us and Sun, the scheme was improved.